fordcars/Webitor/README.md

 - You can't selected objects, you can only select points.
 If you want to do something, like changing an attribute of an object, select one or more points of it.
 - There is NO undo, be careful!
 - Wall corners look round, but they aren't really
+- Uploading to Pleiades is disabled by default for security (there is no encryption whatsoever!!)

 Known bugs:
 - Rotate (r) also changes the scaling of the points, maybe due to floating points?